softengineer/ConcurrentHashtable/README.md

 A C++ hashtable can work under the multiple thread mode, beside, it is allowed to timeout when the elements in hashtable are exceed the threshold you set, which is suit for cache.

-It is tested under the C99 and POSIX C++ Linux.
+It is tested under the C98 and g++ 4.8 in Linux.

 To use it, CMake need to be installed in server